Tybirk/RL-FCTP/README.md

 ```
 java FCTPmain Glover/N3004.FCTP
 ```
 In the file FCTPheur.java, you can inspect more closely which methods are then called for what hyperparameter setting.
+In the folder Java/doc, there are HTML files containing documentation for all the classes.

 #### Reinforcement learning part
 In the folder gym-FCTP/gym_FCTP/envs, the implementation of the FCTP environment can be found.
 The actions are implemented in Java and called in Python with the help of Pyjnius.